MicrosoftDocs/windows-itpro-docs/windows/keep-secure/data-storage-privacy-windows-defender-advanced-threat-protection.md

 ## Do I have the flexibility to select where to store my data?

-Data for this new service is stored in Microsoft Azure datacenters in the United States and European Union based on the geolocation properties subject to the relevant preview program you may be able to specify your preferred geolocation when you onboard to the service.
+Data for this new service is stored in Microsoft Azure datacenters in the United States and European Union based on the geolocation properties.
+Subject to the relevant preview program you may be able to specify your preferred geolocation when you onboard to the service.
 This provides a convenient way to minimize compliance risk by actively selecting the geographic locations in which your data will reside.
 Microsoft will not transfer the data from the specified geolocation except in specific circumstances during the preview stage.

 ## Is my data isolated from other customer data?
 Yes.
 The new cloud service provides appropriate segregation at a number of levels, such as isolation of files, configurations, and telemetry data.
 Aside from data access authentication, simply keeping different data appropriately segregated provides well-recognized protection.

-## How do you prevent malicious insider activities and abuse of high privilege roles?
+## How does Microsoft prevent malicious insider activities and abuse of high privilege roles?

 Microsoft developers and administrators have, by design, been given sufficient privileges to carry out their assigned duties to operate and evolve the service.
 Microsoft deploys combinations of preventive, detective, and reactive controls including the following mechanisms to help protect against unauthorized developer and/or administrative activity: